Maia-Everett/lintian.eu/pages/about.md

 This blog is dedicated to my RP experiences and to my thoughts on different fantasy settings from a roleplayer's point of view.

 I am available on Discord, as [Linneris](https://discord.com/users/229300241910857729).

+## Can I use your writing for my own purposes?

+Sure — under specific, fairly permissive terms.
+See the [copyright page](/copyright/).